JamesDeschard/my_templating_engine/readme.md

 }
 ```

-## Create an HTML template in the index.html file
+## Create an HTML template

+Templates are to be added to the templates directory.
 Once you have added your boilerplate markup, you can add expressions and variables from your context into it.

 ### Variables